 My name is Jessica Bredero, and I am Munay Willaq, Voice of Munay.

 Since childhood, I had been in touch with the spiritual world, in which I felt particularly at home.
-But I still had a lot to learn about the everyday people world.
+But I still had a lot to learn about everyday live.

-In 2003, I made a vision-quest in the area of Lake Titicaca, the land of the ancient Incas in the Andes Mountains of Peru and Bolivia.
-During the trip, Titicaca proved not to be just a lake, because as a lady Titicaca she was my guide.
+In 2003, I made a vision-quest in the area of Lake Titicaca, the land of the ancient Incas in the Andes mountains of Peru and Bolivia.
+During the trip, Titicaca proved not to be just a lake, because as 'Lady Titicaca' she was my guide.
 She showed me and let me experience things that taught me a lot about the dynamics in our dual world and the balance and imbalance in human life.

 To meet the request, I had to discover the meaning of the symbol, and this required a new journey.
-This time I moved through the landscape of my psyche.
+This time I travelled through the landscape of my psyche.

 There, hidden in the dark, unprocessed pains were waiting for me.
 Only after I had accepted my past as being a part of me and forgave my traumas, I understood the meaning of the symbol.